Gevorg Ghazaryan: Pyunik

 In the 2004 Armenian Premier League season, Ghazaryan played for the youth team FC Pyunik, performing in the First League.
 For the next season, he debuted in the senior first team.
 On 6 July 2005, Ghazaryan came to the Lernagorts Stadium against the same command, replacing in the half-time interval with Aghvan Mkrtchyan.
 His first goal for the club happened the following season.
 On 24 May 2006, in a game against Shirak FC, Ghazaryan entered the field at the 55th minute of the match and, after five minutes, scored his first goal.
 In the same match, he scored his second goal, having issued such a double (the match ended with the score 7–0).

-In 2007, Ghazaryan played in Pyunik for the first round of the Armenian Premier League, then went on loan to FC Banants for the interests of the Armenian youth team.
+In 2007, Ghazaryan played in Pyunik for the first round of the Armenian Premier League, then went on loan to Banants for the interests of the Armenian youth team.
 In the first game, Ghazaryan scored a hat-trick.
 Having played in the second round for Banants, he then returned to Pyunik.
 Every year that progresses, they see the potential and improve their skills.
 In 2010, Ghazaryan reached a new, higher support height of his experience.
 This season, he accounted two hat-tricks and scored twice in the 2010 Armenia Cup final.
 While Ghazaryan played for Pyunik, the club won the 2006 Armenian Premier League, 2007 Armenian Premier League, 2008 Armenian Premier League, 2009 Armenian Premier League and 2010 Armenian Premier League, the 2009 Armenian Cup and 2010 Armenian Cup and the 2006 Armenian Supercup, 2007 Armenian Supercup and 2009 Armenian Supercup.

 On 10 January 2011, it was reported that Ghazaryan went to the preseason camp with FC Kuban Krasnodar.

 Metalurh Donetsk

 In June 2011, Ghazaryan signed a contract with Metalurh Donetsk, along with Pyunik teammate Marcos Pizzelli.

 On 19 July 2012, in the Europa League soccer match against FK Čelik Nikšić, Ghazaryan made his first hat-trick for Metalurh and gave one assist, thus the Ukrainian club won 7–0.
+In January 2014, he was linked with a move to FC Kairat Almaty and he trialled with Eintracht Braunschweig.
+In December it was reported that Ghazaryan could not reach a deal with Shakhter Karagandy as the club was not ready to pay the previously agreed amount.
+Eventually, he finished the 2013–14 season with Metalurh Donetsk.